anirudh-modi/JS-essentials/Functions.md

 add(1); // gives a NaN
 ````

 Now often scenarios arise where you might forget to a second value to the function, in which the function will start retruning `NaN` if the second value is not passed or the first parameter is not passed or `undefined` is passed as a value.

-> TODO : Show how to skip the first parameter while calling a function using `apply`

 ````javascript
 function add(firstValue,secondValue)